ganeaflorin/recomovie/README.md

 ## Purpose and functionalities

-The objective of this application is to provide movie recommendations based on the users' input expressed in natural language.
+The objective of this application is to suggest movies based on the users' input expressed in natural language.
-For each input, the user is provided with a list of 20 films which can be saved as a playlist, and later it can be viewed or deleted.
+For each input, The user is given a list of 20 movies.
+These movies may be saved as a playlist and afterward viewed or removed.

-The application also provides social interaction, as the you can search for other users and add them as friends.
-You can view your friends' playlists and save them in your own library.
+The application facilitates social interaction by allowing you to search for and befriend other users.
+You are able to see and store your friends' playlists in your own library.

 In order to enchance the user experience, the application is internationalized, having two localizations available: English and Romanian.
-Additionally, it provides the option to choose between a light and a dark theme.
+Additionally, there is the option to choose between a light and a dark theme.
 Real-time validations are included into the login and registration forms to deliver prompt feedback.

 ## Technologies and architecture

 ### Backend

-Used technologies:
+Tech stack:

 <ul>
 <li>API Gateway</li>